jessetvogel/abstract-nonsense/ideas.md

-- Class *Condition* { — data — }

-  - Equality of objects or morphisms
-  - Certain proof of a proposition

 - Class *Adjective / Property* { Diagram* diagram, (String name?) }

   - Adjectives of objects and morphisms `smooth, flat, etale, unramified, ...`
   - Adjectives of squares `pullback, pushout, ...`
   - Adjectives of compositions, maybe, like if we wanted to..